 This is the first post in a series which will discuss how a parent’s drug use can impact child custody cases in Virginia.
 It is necessary to address this topic because illicit drug use is a common and recurring issue in family law proceedings.
 The goal of the coming articles is to provide helpful information on how one should respond to these situations.
 If you are aware of any drug abuse on the part of the opposing parent then contact our office today to speak with an attorney.

 We will be addressing several topics over the coming articles.
 Issues which will be analyzed include:

 - How different types of drug usage are viewed by the Court

 - The steps for filing an emergency order to obtain custody

 - Attending the first hearing in an emergency custody case

 - The discovery process in a child custody case involving drug use

 - Attending trial in these matters

-One point that I cannot stress enough is that you should contact an experienced child custody lawyer as soon as possible.
+One point that that cannot be stressed enough is that you should contact an experienced child custody lawyer as soon as possible.
 If you believe that the other parent has engaged in illicit drug use then it is important to speak with an attorney to determine what your next step should be.
-Contact my office today to speak with a child custody lawyer.
-We service Virginia Beach, Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.
+Contact our office today to speak with a child custody lawyer.